WV Local Technical Assistance Program

 Training requirements include:

-Specific work procedures, practices and requirements of the work site, including the recognition, prevention, and control of general safety and health hazards.
+Specific work procedures, practices and requirements of the work site, including the recognition, prevention and control of general safety and health hazards.

-Requirements of the OSHA Logging standard, Blood borne Pathogens standard, First Aid, and CPR training.
+Requirements of the OSHA Logging standard, Bloodborne Pathogens standard, first aid and CPR training.

 Resources and References:

-OSHA Quick Card Chainsaw Safety Webpage
+OSHA Chainsaw Safety Resources

-U.S. Fish & Wildlife Service Chainsaw Safety Webpage
+U.S. Fish & Wildlife Service Chainsaw Safety